 Why does too much cell phone usage make you less connected?

-Using too much phone and ignoring the one we are with often harms the quality of relationships, unless the tendency occurs once in a while due to an important mail, message, or call.
+Using too many phones and ignoring the one we are with often harms the quality of relationships unless the tendency occurs once in a while due to an important mail, message, or call.

 In the case of phubbing, cell phones are ruining relationships.
 You are essentially destroying your real-life bonds and concentrating on something less concrete.

 When the phone is more important than the relationship

 Like any tool, cell phones serve useful purposes.
 They enable you to locate information quickly— remember the days of having to print out a Google map to navigate?
 No longer.
 Your phone helps manage your to-do list, track your health, and even file your taxes.

 However, when you are always on your phone or spend too much time on it, you isolate the people around you causing cell phones to ruin relationships.

 As much as you may think you can multitask, brain research indicates your mind isn’t effective at switching between stimuli.

 In short, every minute you spend glued to your phone takes your attention away from your partner — not right when you’re having an awkward conversation or enjoying a romantic meal.

 Phone addiction can lead to issues with sex.
 Even if you don’t grow addicted to online pornography, if your partner does, they may develop unrealistic expectations of regular sexual interactions.
 But it isn’t only pornography that proves problematic.